misosoup17/gifttastic/README.md

-Giftastic with the gifs that you'll appreciate but not as sophisticted as a gyphy well I tried hehe
+Giftastic with the gifs that you'll appreciate but not as sophisticted as a gyphy well I tried